-Till has presented her analyses of the commodity futures markets to the following institutions: the U.S. Commodity Futures Trading Commission, the International Energy Agency, and to the (then) U.K. Financial Services Authority.
+Till has presented her analyses of the commodity markets to the following institutions: the U.S. Commodity Futures Trading Commission, the International Energy Agency, the (then) U.K. Financial Services Authority, and to KAPSARC (KSA).
 She has been a panel member at both the U.S. Energy Information Administration’s workshop on “financial and physical energy market linkages” and the Bank of Canada’s joint roundtable with the International Energy Forum on “commodity cycles and their implications.”
 In addition, she is the co-editor with commodity expert, Joseph Eagleeye, of the best-selling Risk Book (London), Intelligent Commodity Investing.

 Till has a B.A. with General Honors in Statistics with Concentrations in Economics and Computers Science from the University of Chicago and an M.Sc. degree in Statistics from the London School of Economics (LSE).
 She studied at the LSE under a private fellowship administered by the Fulbright Commission.